Screen time: Sleep

 Increased use of screens in children has also been shown to have an association with adverse effects on the quality of sleep in children.
 A 2010 review concluded that "the use of electronic media by children and adolescents does have a negative impact on their sleep, although the precise effects and mechanisms remain unclear", with the most consistent results associating excessive media use with shorter sleep duration and delayed bed times.
 A 2016 meta-analysis found that "Bedtime access and use of media devices was significantly associated with inadequate sleep quantity; poor sleep quality; and excessive daytime sleepiness".
 This relationship is because much of the time spent on screens for children is at night, which can cause them to go to sleep later in addition to the blue light from the screens making it more difficult to sleep.
+However, the relationship between screen use and sleep may not be the same across neurotypical and neurodivergent children.
+There are reasons to believe that autistic children, for example, may be more interested in screens than their neurotypical peers, and less able to disengage from them.
+A 2025 systematic review found that a causal link between screen-time use and sleep in autistic children could not be established based on available research findings at the time.

 Night-time use of screens is common for Americans ages 12–18: A 2018 nationally representative survey found that 70% use their mobile device within 30 minutes of going to sleep.
 Data suggests those who had spent more time on their screens were more likely to wake in the night from notifications on their phone, or experience disruptive sleep.
 In a series of nationally representative surveys, 36% of Americans age 12–18 and 35% of Mexican teens age 13–18 woke up during the night before to check their mobile device.
 For American children and teens, 54% of those did so because of getting a notification and 51% did so because of the desire to check social media.
 Content that stirs emotions has been linked with a delay in the onset of sleep.

 Many apps promise to improve sleep by filtering out blue light produced by media devices; there have been no large studies to assess whether such apps work.
 Some users express dissatisfaction with the resultant orange tint of screens.
-Some people use blue-blocking glasses, for the purpose of attempting to block out blue light both from electronic media and from other artificial light sources.
-The American Academy of Pediatrics recommends screen time for children be limited for multiple reasons, among them that "Too much screen time can also harm the amount and quality of sleep".
+Some people use blue-blocking glasses for the purpose of attempting to block out blue light both from electronic media and from other artificial light sources.
+The American Academy of Pediatrics recommends that the screen time of children be limited for multiple reasons, including that "Too much screen time can also harm the amount and quality of sleep".